Higgs-confinement continuity and matching of Aharonov-Bohm phases: Aharonov-Bohm phase around superfluid vortex

 A superfluid vortex exists in the $U(1)_G$-broken phase.
 Let us define $V(S)$ as the minimal vortex operator, where $S$ is the vortex worldsheet.
 Note that, if the $U(1)_G$ symmetry is broken to its discrete subgroup $\mathbb{Z}_q$, the ``minimal vortex'' refers to a unit winding of $\pi_1(U(1)_G/\mathbb{Z}_q) = \mathbb{Z}$.
 For instance, the minimal vortex in the CFL phase is the non-Abelian CFL vortex.

-We define the AB phase $O_\Omega$ as a normalized Wilson loop $W(C)$ with a fixed winding number \cite{Cherman:2020hbe}:
+We define the AB phase $O_\Omega$ as a normalized Wilson loop $W(C)$ with a fixed winding number \cite{Cherman:2020hbe}.
+In the low-energy effective theory, it is the particle-vortex statistical phase:

-where $|C| \rightarrow \infty$ stands for taking the asymptotically large closed loop $C$, and the Wilson loop has a unit winding with the vortex: $\operatorname{Link}(C,S) = 1$.
+where the Wilson loop has a unit winding with the vortex: $\operatorname{Link}(C,S) = 1$.
 The denominator is introduced for the normalization $|O_\Omega| = 1$.
-This quantity measures the AB phase of a fundamentally-charged particle surrounding the vortex.
+This quantity measures the AB phase of a fundamentally charged particle surrounding the vortex.
+To measure $O_\Omega$ in the original ultraviolet theory, we shall compute

+where $|C| \rightarrow \infty$ stands for taking an asymptotically large closed loop $|C|$, and $\braket{\cdot}_{w(C) = 1}$ is the expectation value over configurations with the fixed winding number\footnote{Since the superfluidity is assumed, the winding number should be well-defined, at least for large $C$.} $w (C) = 1$.

 We consider theories in which the AB phase is nontrivial $O_\Omega \neq 1$ in the Higgs regime, e.g., the dense QCD.
 Since the fundamental matter decouples in the deep confining limit, it would be plausible to determine $O_\Omega = 1$ in the confining regime.
 This apparent mismatch in the AB phase $O_\Omega$ may cast doubt on the Higgs-confinement continuity.
 Based on this observation, Ref.~{\cite{Cherman:2020hbe}} conjectured that a Higgs-confinement transition exists with an order parameter $O_\Omega$.